We Who Are Not The Same

-Exercises Towards The Unmaking Of Patriarchy, Control, Dominion And Other White Male Cogito’s Misplaced Potencies
+Exercises Towards The Unmaking Of Patriarchy, Control, Dominion And OtheR Male Cogito’s Misplaced Potencies

 –A year-long research and exhibition project which looks at and challenges decolonial intersectional feminist practices and politics to imagine new politics and alliances to respond to the challenges of the present.
 This project wants to open up a space for collective experimentations with creating a common ground and a new language for re-appropriating the meaning of feminists' struggles and building new relations of solidarity.